 2000 (CD Flag & NS Flag)

-Lindsay willow is accused by principal Gordon Young of Halifax West High school of molesting a female student in a girls washroom.
-He calls the police who quickly determine that nothing whatsoever took place.
+Lindsay Willow is accused by principal Gordon Young of Halifax West High school of molesting a female student in a girls' washroom.
+Young calls the police who quickly determine that nothing whatsoever took place.
 Despite the police exoneration, Ms. Willow is continually harassed and intimidated by Young.
 She launches a human rights complaint that will last six years and cost almost $70,000 (see 2006).

-Toronto Police (two female, five male) raid an all-women bathouse event.
+Toronto Police (two female, five male) raid an all-women bathhouse event.
 Many of the 300 women attending characterize it as a “panty raid.”
-Protesters march on Toonto Police HQ waving underwear over their heads.
+Protesters march on Toronto Police HQ waving underwear over their heads.

 The House of Commons and the Senate pass Bill C-23, giving same-sex couples access to the same social and tax benefits as opposite-sex couples in common-law relationships.